twjiang/graphSAGE-pytorch/README.md

 **Learning Method**

-The user must specify a learning method by --learn_method, 'sup' is for supervised learning, 'unsup' is for unsupervised learning, and 'plus_unsup' is for jointly learning the loss of supervised and unsupervised method.
+The user can specify a learning method by --learn_method, 'sup' is for supervised learning, 'unsup' is for unsupervised learning, and 'plus_unsup' is for jointly learning the loss of supervised and unsupervised method.

 **Example Usage**